Lactase Deficiency (Age-Dependent)

 Diagnostic Delay

-- Symptoms often attributed to other causes such as irritable bowel syndrome or food intolerance.
+Symptoms often misattributed to irritable bowel syndrome or other functional GI disorders.

 Clinical Presentation